Grimstone, North Yorkshire

-Grimstone or Grimston is a hamlet and civil parish in the Ryedale district of North Yorkshire, England.
+Grimstone or Grimston is a hamlet and civil parish in North Yorkshire, England.
 It lies beside the main B1363 road between York and Helmsley.
 Grimston lies in the Howardian Hills just south of the North York Moors National Park and close to Ampleforth Abbey and College.
 In 2015 it had an estimated population of 60.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.